 So what makes a good bug out vehicle?
 Well, a good rig should meet five basic requirements.
 First, it should be large enough to transport your entire family.
 No sense in buying a vehicle that isn’t large enough to take everyone.
 Second, it should get decent gas mileage and have a gas tank large enough to get you far out of harm’s way.
 Third, it should be large enough to store enough food, water, and shelter for at least 72 hours.
 Fourth, it should be a four-wheel drive and should have adequate ground clearance.
 And fifth, it should have the ability to tow and be towed (depending upon your rig and your own personal circumstances, the shelter and storage capacities for your family can be greatly increased by towing either a utility trailer, fifth wheel, or travel trailer.
 The vehicle choices and combinations are endless).

 Is there a such thing as a great bug out vehicle?
-I think there is.
-In my opinion, an outstanding bug out vehicle should not only meet the five basic requirements listed above but should also be mated with a small RV.
+We think there is.
+In our opinion, an outstanding bug out vehicle should not only meet the five basic requirements listed above but should also be mated with a small RV.
 Having a small, well-stocked bug out RV (BORV) will not only will get your family out of harm’s way, but will also provide you and your family with food, water, and shelter.
 What’s the definition of a small RV?
-Anything that is less than 22 feet, like a small Class-B or Class-C motorhome, or a truck camper.
-In a bug out scenario you want options and having a large RV, like a 40-foot Class-A motorhome, will reduce them and may also draw unwanted attention from undesirables.
+Anything that is less than 29 feet, like a small Class-B or Class-C motorhome, or a truck camper.
+In a bug out scenario you want options and having a large RV, like a 40-foot Class-A motorhome, will reduce them and may also draw unwanted attention.
 Having a small and maneuverable RV, on the other hand, will allow you to travel and camp practically anywhere as well as park in a single parking space or in a family member’s driveway.
-Let’s take a closer look at these three:
+Let’s take a closer look at the top three:

 Probably the stealthiest RV on the market, the Class-B van conversion, like the Sportsmobile pictured here, gets high marks for maneuverability and off-road ability, but doesn’t fare as well when it comes to comfort and livability.
 It’s true it doesn’t offer large holding tanks or much elbow room, and can sleep only two persons comfortably, but it’s probably the best off-road RV on the market today.
 In spite of its size limitations and the fact it doesn’t provide a full bathroom (most offer just a toilet), it still offers most of the features that you need to camp comfortably while off-the-grid.